jaeksoft/opensearchserver/src/doc/en/documentation/faq%7Cfrequently_asked_questions%7C2/querying/geolocation.md

 ### Indexing the data

-The coordinates (latitude and longitude) should expressed in decimal format.
+The coordinates (latitude and longitude) should be expressed in decimal format.
 Examples:

 - For Degrees: -52.090904
 - For Radians: -0.675757575575